The one-word answer to this question is – yes. You can definitely create a website without going for paid hosting services.

 Here’s why you should go for free web hosting –

-- Ideal for hosting static websites – The purpose of static websites is usually to share some news/event with the world or a piece of information which is in the public domain.
+4. Ideal for hosting static websites – The purpose of static websites is usually to share some news/event with the world or a piece of information which is in the public domain.
 Such websites are pretty simplistic.
-They don’t demand a lot of maintenance or database management of any kind.
-If you plan on creating one such website, it is best you get yourself registered on a free web hosting service provider.
+They don’t demand a lot of maintenance or database management.
+If you plan on creating one such website, you should get yourself registered on a free web hosting service provider.

-These are just a handful of the benefits you get from choosing a free web host.
-The whole thing makes it abundantly clear that it’s definitely an option worth exploring.
+These are just a few benefits of choosing a free web host.
+The whole thing makes it abundantly clear that it’s an option worth exploring.

 Let’s now talk about how to choose the right web host.

-Tips for choosing right free web host company
+Tips for choosing the right free web host company

 1. Consider the availability /uptime

 As someone who is new to the world of hosting or website creation, you may not know this but uptime is of the essence when it comes to managing a site.
-In simplest words, availability aka uptime is the guarantee you get that you won’t website will remain online.
-High uptime means lesser likelihood of the site failing due to server errors or experiencing downtime which is often necessary due to server maintenance.
-Industry standards dictate that ideally the uptime should be 99.5%.
-So, it’s good to look for a company that promise an uptime of 99.9 or higher.
-Higher availability becomes necessary for websites that publish time-sensitive content such as news/events or website that cannot afford to lose customers due to downtime.
+In simplest words, availability, aka uptime, is the guarantee you get that your won’t website will remain online.
+High uptime means a lesser likelihood of the site failing due to server errors or experiencing downtime, which is often necessary due to server maintenance.
+Industry standards dictate that, ideally, the uptime should be 99.5%.
+So, it’s good to look for a company that promises an uptime of 99.9 or higher.
+Higher availability becomes necessary for websites that publish time-sensitive content such as news/events or websites that cannot afford to lose customers due to downtime.

 2. Make sure there are no hidden costs

-A lot of the companies only claim to provide free web hosting services but in actuality, it’s a decoy to deduct money on a later stage.
-They would ask your credit card information and under the pretence of subscribing you to free services, lure you in a trap.
-Make sure the company genuinely offers free services and that there are no hidden costs involved to avoid any unpleasant surprises.
+A lot of the companies only claim to provide free web hosting services, but in actuality, it’s a decoy to deduct money at a later stage.
+They would ask for your credit card information and, under the pretense of subscribing to free services, lure you into a trap.
+Ensure the company genuinely offers free services and that no hidden costs are involved to avoid any unpleasant surprises.

 3. Bandwidth limit

-In simple words, it’s the amount of data that server sends to the visitors’ browser (on a computer or mobile) whenever he/she tries to access your website.
-If yours is going to be a simple website like a blog or a simple online knowledgebase, you may not need a lot of bandwidth.
+In simple words, it’s the amount of data that the server sends to the visitors’ browser (on a computer or mobile) whenever he/she tries to access your website.
+If yours is going to be a simple website like a blog or a simple online knowledge base, you may not need a lot of bandwidth.

-But, if you plan on uploading heavy files, videos, or images – you would need higher bandwidth.
+But, if you plan on uploading heavy files, videos, or images, you will need higher bandwidth.
 Most hosting companies put a limit on this.
-If you reach that limit before the end of the month, your website would either become inaccessible for the rest of the month to users or you will be required to pay for the extra bandwidth.
+If you reach that limit before the end of the month, your website will either become inaccessible for the rest of the month to users or you will be required to pay for the extra bandwidth.

-While some companies offer 5 GB of bandwidth as part of free web hosting plan, some may even go up to 10 GB.
-If you think your website is going to have a lot of traffic and an unexpected spike in the number of visitors, or if you plan on uploading heavy files or videos, then you should look for a company that provides the maximum bandwidth for free.
+While some companies offer 5 GB of bandwidth as part of a free web hosting plan, some may even go up to 10 GB.
+If you think your website will have a lot of traffic and an unexpected spike in the number of visitors, or if you plan on uploading heavy files or videos, you should look for a company that provides the maximum bandwidth for free.

 4. Disk Space allocation

-All your data on computer is stored on the hard drive, correct?
+All your data on the computer is stored on the hard drive, correct?
 The higher capacity your drive has, the more data it can store.
-Same goes with the disc space allocated on a server where your website information and data will be stored.
-Now this factor will be determined by your personal circumstances.
-A small business that wants nothing more than a functional website just for the sake of securing online presence will not demand a huge disk space.
+The same goes for the disc space allocated on a server where your website information and data will be stored.
+Now this factor will be determined by your circumstances.
+A small business that wants nothing more than a functional website just for the sake of securing an online presence will not demand a huge disk space.
 In that case, a 20 GB of disk space will only go waste.
-But, if you plan on sharing large amounts of data as well as manage powerful applications, you will need more space.
+But, if you plan on sharing large amounts of data as well as managing powerful applications, you will need more space.

 Most free web hosting companies have put a limit on disc space.
-Do analyses your personal requirements and see to whether or not the allocated space will be enough.
+Do an analysis of your personal requirements and see whether or not the allocated space will be enough.

 5. Technical Freedom

-If you want to be able to play around with the website in terms of how it looks, functions, and everything; you would need to look at how much technical freedom you get with free web hosting.
+If you want to play around with the website in terms of how it looks, functions, and everything; you would need to look at how much technical freedom you get with free web hosting.
 Make sure if you get access to WordPress FTP, MySQL, and PHP.

-- If you’re going to collect and process data from users, you would need access to MySQL database.
+• If you collect and process user data, you would need access to MySQL database.

-Few companies that provide free web hosting services may limit the kind of access to technical functionalities thus limiting user’s freedom.
-If you plan on experimenting a lot with the website, make sure you get access to all the functions mentioned above and more.
-However, if you’re not big on technical freedom, you will have a wider variety of options to pick from.
+Few companies that provide free web hosting services may limit access to technical functionalities thus limiting user’s freedom.
+If you plan on experimenting with the website, ensure you get access to all the functions mentioned above and more.
+However, if you’re not big on technical freedom, you will have a wider variety of options.

 6. Technical Support

-If you are a newbie who is not much familiar with website creation, web design, and maintenance; chances are you’re going to need to contact the tech support more often than a professional.
+If you are a newbie who is not much familiar with website creation, web design, and maintenance, chances are you’re going to need to contact tech support more often than a professional.
 So, it pays to look into the kind of support systems available.
-It’s not necessary that all companies provide telephone support.
-Some offer assistance via chat support while others have a dedicated community where people can post queries into forums and one of the moderators answer them.
+Not all companies need to provide telephone support.
+Some offer assistance via chat support while others have a dedicated community where people can post queries into forums and one moderators answer them.
 Another way through which you might get assistance is via e-mail/ticket support or even through the knowledgebase.
-Be sure that you get access to some or the other kind of technical support which comes handy in case you run into some issue you are clueless about.
+Be sure that you get access to some or the other kind of technical support, which comes in handy in case you run into some issue you are clueless about.

 7. SSL Certification